ptk1729/gehe-fe/README.md

+# Gehe.fyi Frontend

-This is a Frontend for [Gehe.fyi](https://gehe.fyi/) project which is a url shortener bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is the frontend for the [Gehe.fyi](https://gehe.fyi/) project, a URL shortener bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

-First, run the development server:
+To start the development server:

 ```bash
 npm run dev